On this page, we will find links and worked examples that can be replicated to answer the most frequently asked questions.

 What is required to start a market data dashboard?

-In the XM Dashboard section, we will learn how to perform an exception management workflow on market data.
-First, we will need to set the anchor date for the sandbox environment to 30th November 2022.
+In the Market Data Cleansing section, you will learn how to perform an anomaly detection workflow on market data.
+First, you will need to set the anchor date for the sandbox environment to 30th November 2022.

 We recommend to refer to the Permissible Values section to get a full description of all inputs for each process.